stackitcloud/yawol/README.md

    yawolImageID: <image-id>

    # default value for the AZ used for the Load Balancer instance
-   # can be overridden by annotation
+   # can be overridden by annotation.
+If not set, empty string is used.
    #
    # Placed in LoadBalancer.spec.infrastructure.availabilityZone
    yawolAvailabilityZone: <availability-zone>